Skip to content

 Purpose

-When you record a test, Rapise translates your actions into a script When you playback the test, the script is executed.
+When you record a test, Rapise translates your actions into a script.
+When you play back the test, the script is executed.

 Usage

-2. Now, press the play button at the top of the Rapise toolbar. play icon
+2. Now, press the Play button at the top of the Rapise toolbar. play icon

 Test case to execute